-Liability auto insurance is arguably the most important type of auto insurance to carry.
-Almost every state requires it.
-And in the two states that don’t require liability, you still have to prove that you have the financial means to cover injuries or damage after an at-fault accident.
+Liability car insurance is arguably the most important type of insurance to carry, as it helps cover injuries or damage after an at-fault accident.
 In this article, we’ll talk about what liability coverage is, why you need it, and how much to pay for it.

 In this article: